Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Current PhD students
 ======

 PhD projects in Sweden usually take about 5 years, including a 20% teaching load.
-Somewhere roughly in the middle, a licenciate thesis is handed in.
+Somewhere roughly in the middle, a licentiate thesis is handed in.
 PhD positions are usually advertised by the department in March of each year.
 Feel free to contact me via email if you are interested in writing a PhD thesis with me.

 Main supervisor
 ------